zompi2/cppcorosample/README.md

 # C++20 coroutine samples

 This is my understanding of [C++20 coroutines](https://en.cppreference.com/w/cpp/language/coroutines) with some samples.
-I've written this document to help others (and myself) to understand what are the coroutines, how to write them in C++ and when they are useful.
+I've written this document to help others (and myself) to understand what coroutines are, how to write them in C++ and when they are useful.
 This form of a documentation was inspired by the other github manuals, like [GAS](https://github.com/tranek/GASDocumentation) and [MASS](https://github.com/Megafunk/MassSample).
 I wanted to create a collaborative document which should be easier to understand and to learn from than the official cpp reference, which I personally treat as a very good api reference, but not a good "learn the basics" material.
 If you notice any issue or have any idea how to improve the following examples feel free to write an issue or make a pull request.